-As an expat living in Amsterdam, you are more than welcome to our practice.
+As an expat living in Amsterdam, you are more than welcome to our clinic.
 We have English, German and French speaking staff and we are indicated as the preferred dentist for employees at Heineken, booking.com and Expedia.

 In the Netherlands, dental care is provided by university-educated dentists, all of whom are government-registered.
 The quality of care, also in comparison with other countries, is excellent.
 The Dutch visit their dentist on a regular basis – approximately 85% go once or twice a year.
 As a result, only a relatively small part of the population has badly cared-for teeth.